tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-13-Building-My-First-Angular-SPA-Part4.md

 1. Backend created with JSON that accepts and stores the data for Angular

 Our rails backend has been created.
 We will have to make a few changes definitely but for now we have the basics working.
 We are also communicating correctly with angular using $resource.
 I am going to work on creating a plan for the rest of the website and will write another post later on.
+Here is the [repo](https://github.com/tuckerbohman5/angular-classroom-library) for my finished project.
+As well as a youtube video [demo](https://www.youtube.com/watch?v=caqo-MpQpV4).
+Feel free to leave any feedback on my code and I will continue to make improvements to the functionality.